Mats391/PRCrouchToggle/README.md

 config.ini
 ----------
 You can find all keynames [here](http://www.autohotkey.com/docs/KeyList.htm).
+Set it to NONE if you dont want a certain key activated.

 Key | Description
 ----|------------